Dr John Hayward

-Since 2000 I have concentrated exclusively on mathematical modelling in the social sciences, using system dynamics, nonlinear analysis and agent-based modelling.
+After 2000 I concentrated exclusively on mathematical modelling in the social sciences, using system dynamics, nonlinear analysis and agent-based modelling.
 I have successfully supervised five research students to PhD, and one to MPhil.
 I taught a final year module in system dynamics for 14 years as part of BSc Mathematics.
-In addition I taught mathematical and agent based modelling.
+In addition, I taught mathematical and agent-based modelling.

 Policy Council, System Dynamics United Kingdom

 - John Wyburn & John Hayward, An application of an analogue of the partition function to the evolution of diglossia, Physica A: Statistical Mechanics and its Applications.
 DOI: 10.1016/j.physa.2018.10.047, 2018.

 - John Hayward & Paul A. Roach, Newton’s Laws as an Interpretive Framework in System Dynamics, System Dynamics Review, 33(3-4), 183-218.
 DOI: 10.1002/sdr.1586, 2017.

 - Rebecca A. Jeffs, John Hayward, Paul A. Roach & John Wyburn.
 Activist Model of Political Party Growth.
 Physica A: Statistical Mechanics and its Applications 442, 259-272. . doi: 10.1016/j.physa.2015.09.002; arXiv:1509.07805.
 2016.